Seven Sundays (2017 film): Plot

-While at the family household; Bryan, Charmaine, and Dexter talk about their past.
+While at the family household, Bryan, Charmaine, and Dexter talk about their past.
 Manuel receives a call from the doctor that he was misdiagnosed and that he simply had tuberculosis.
 Manuel does not disclose the news to his children, fearing that they will abandon him again.
-The next Sunday, the family goes to the beach.
+Next Sunday, the family goes to the beach.
 Manuel shows an unusual amount of vigor, causing his children to be suspicious of his true medical condition.
-Manuel shows his family a game where he picks out a letter from the old Rebisco can and the siblings have to guess who wrote the letter.
+Manuel shows his family a game where he picks out a letter from the old Rebisco can, and the siblings have to guess who wrote the letter.
 They realize how distant they have become over the years.

 Dexter stays with his father and buys ice cream together at Allan's store.
 They realize his financial situation while confronting Mr. Kim.
 While eating, Dexter sees Charmaine's husband and a college student flirting with each other, causing Dex to hit Jerry.
 Manuel calls Bryan to help Allan regarding his financial situation.
-In response to the favor, Allan helps Bryan open up about the woman he is after, who turned out to be the mother to his illegitimate child.
+In response to the favor, Allan helps Bryan open up about the woman he is after, who turned out to be the mother of his illegitimate child.
 After a checkup, Allan realizes the truth about Manuel's illness and confronts him.
 One evening, as the family prepares for dinner, Dexter confronts Charmaine about hitting her husband and overhears the conversation about Manuel's condition.
 Bryan gets a call about what Dexter allegedly did during the botched concert, causing him to confront Dexter.
 Because of this, the siblings fight and leave.

-The next day, Charmaine evicts her husband, Allan returns to his store, Dexter returns to his old room and Bryan receives a message from the woman.
-Allan makes amends to Bryan and find the other siblings.
+The next day, Charmaine evicts her husband, Allan returns to his store, Dexter returns to his old room, and Bryan receives a message from the woman.
+Allan makes amends to Bryan and finds the other siblings.
 They then go to the cemetery where their late mother is buried.
 They see their father talking to her grave, lamenting about how he felt like a failure in being a father.
 The siblings say their promised eulogy to their still-living father and make a loving embrace.
 The movie ends with Allan's store being relaunched successfully, with Mr. Kim's brother unsuccessfully trying to invite people to his groundbreaking event.